-Method Description

-UDDI UDDI (Universal Description, Discovery, and Integration) provides a mechanism for clients to dynamically find other Web Services.
+Method Description UDDI UDDI (Universal Description, Discovery, and Integration) provides a mechanism for clients to dynamically find other Web Services.
 Using the UDDI interface, businesses can dynamically connect to services provided by external business partners.
 UDDI is a public registry, where one can publish and inquire about Web Services.
 A UDDI registry has two kinds of clients: businesses that want to publish a service (and its usage interfaces), and clients who want to obtain services of a certain kind and bind programmatically to them.
-URI (Uniform Resource Identifiers) provides a way for clients to define the location of Web Services by giving
+URI URI (Uniform Resource Identifiers) provides a way for clients to define the location of Web Services by giving an HTML URL or Local LAN path for a WSDL file.

-URI , ,